Sophie Coryndon, Honeymoon, UK, 2016

-Honeymoon, 2016, a cast bronze sphere with a faceted honeycomb texture is the first in a series based on 18th century witch balls.
-Spinning like a ballroom mirror ball, Honeymoon is suspended and lit from within using LEDs.
-It rotates on a vertical axis creating a pattern of lights from its internal LED light source while simultaneously reflecting its intricate facets when lit externally.
-As the artist can work on a commission basis, Honeymoon can be scaled up or down and patinated in any permutation of metal color.
-Shown singularly or in a grouping, Honeymoon is a mesmerizing work.
+Honeymoon, a cast bronze sphere with a honeycomb texture, is the first in a series based on eighteenth-century witch balls.
+Spinning like a disco mirror ball, Honeymoon is suspended and lit from within using LED lights.
+It rotates on a vertical axis, producing a pattern of lights when lit internally and reflecting its intricate texture when lit externally.
+Coryndon became interested in bees after learning about the current global crisis facing the insects.
+In an effort to capture abandoned “ghost ship hives,” Coryndon employs the lost-wax method, an ancient and labor-intensive technique.
+As the artist works on a commission basis, Honeymoon may be scaled up or down and patinated in any combination of metal colors.
+Exhibited on its own or in a group, Honeymoon is a mesmerizing work.

 360 View is not available for this item.